SDRausty/sdrausty.github.io/index.md

 layout: default
 title: "sdrausty.github.io"
 ---
 Message to https://github.com/Grimler91 You enticed me to contribute.
-Then you deleted my hard effort, my work.
+Then you deleted my hard effort, my work numerous times before I became aware of your destructive actions towards Termux development.
 And latter you banned my account from Termux.  @Grimler91, You are keeping Termux off Wikipedia and I know why.
 You wanna my latex academic literature and my smartphone bitcoins Swedish liaison.
 My academic literature is not to be stolen/deleted, by you and your Termuxed deb packages.

 Message to https://github.com/fornwall DITTO